TavianT/future-fridges-backend/README.md

 ## Azure instructions

-The azure endpoint is `future-fridges.azurewebsites.net` for example to go to the admin page the the web address would be `future-fridges.azurewebsites.net/admin`
+The azure endpoint is `https://future-fridges.azurewebsites.net` for example to go to the admin page the the web address would be `https://future-fridges.azurewebsites.net/admin`

+the log in for the admin page is:

+email address: `admin@admin.com`
+password: `admin`